francescogabbrielli/beacons/README.md

 	   |                               | SEE §3                         |

-## 2. When a device connection is established:
+## 2. When a device connection is established

 1. **a new GATT callback is created**